sysco-middleware/sysco-middleware.github.io/_posts/2020-02-25-Setting-up-Cypress-tests-for-a-Node.js-app-on-Azure-DevOps.md

 Snip:
 ```
-<b> My First Test
+My First Test
-✓ Visits the app root url (982ms)</b>
+✓ Visits the app root url (982ms)
 ```

 # Goal 3: Send test results to a Cypress Dashboard
-Cypress has a Dashboard feature which shows test run results in a simple an elegant way.
+Cypress has a Dashboard feature which shows test run results in a simple and elegant way.

 ## Pre-requisites
 * A Cypress dashboard was created and tested locally